 Apparent authority is a difficult area as far as legal proof is concerned.
 One usually has to show that the wrongful actions of the individual who claimed the authority of a partner were accomplished with either the actual knowledge of the real partners or that the real partners were so careless...Read more »

 You may not need a lawyer but the persons who owe the money and are paying it off may need one more and require a lot of legal protection.
-You have to give them a written "mortgage satisfaction" which is a notarized legal document that states that the mortgage and mortgage indebtedness has been...Read more »
+You have to give them a written "mortgage satisfaction" which is a notarized legal document that states that the mortgage and mortgage indebtedness...Read more »

 You have the right during your lifetime to transfer a residence which you legally own into a trust and that strategy can avoid the need to probate a will in order to transfer the house after your death.
 There are two types of trust, first revocable, often called a revocable living trust, and second...Read more »

 This is a common question in gifts and there are almost as many answers as there are facets--because there are a lot of different taxes.
 First, if there were back real estate taxes owed on the house--State, County, Town, City, Village, School, etc., those taxes always have to be paid or the local...Read more »

 In most states including New York there is no "Code Requirement" or legal regulation which requires that playground rubber safety surfaces be repaired or replaced on any particular schedule.
 These systems, often described as head injury fall attenuation systems, are to be kept in a good...Read more »

 New York State law as well as the law of most other states (I am licensed to practice law in NY and NJ) permits and allows real estate ownership in a trust.
 Many individuals, including married couples, transfer the ownership of real property into a trust while continuing to reside in the residence...Read more »